Doran H. Ross: Honors and awards

+Death

+Ross died at his home in Los Angeles on September 16, 2023, after a long illness, aged 73.

 Legacy

-As a great proponent of research and exhibitions on global textiles, he also was co-editor of Textile: the Journal of Cloth and Culture from 2002 to 2012 and editor of volume 1 (Africa), The Berg Encyclopedia of World Dress and Fashion (2010), both with Joanne B. Eicher.
+As a great proponent of research and exhibitions on global textiles, he was also co-editor of Textile: the Journal of Cloth and Culture from 2002 to 2012 and editor of volume 1 (Africa), The Berg Encyclopedia of World Dress and Fashion (2010), both with Joanne B. Eicher.
 Ross was especially proud of the National Museum of Mali/UCLA Museum of Cultural History Joint Textile Collection and Documentation Project (1986–1992).
 While building collections for both institutions, he mandated that when questions of quality arose, the better example would be reserved for the National Museum of Mali, insisting that Africa come first.

 Beyond Ross's direct responsibilities associated with UCLA and Fowler projects, he was extremely committed to helping institutions and individuals in Africa.
 From 1974 to his last trip in 2014, he made 37 research and development trips to 18 African countries.
 Following the joint collection project with the National Museum of Mali, he served on the Board of the West African Museums Project (1993–2000), a policy and programmatic initiative to which he was deeply committed.
 In addition, he served on the Selection Committee of the SSRC African Archives and Museums Project (1991–1996), was a member of the Arts and Artifacts Indemnity Advisory Panel of the NEA (1996–1999) and of the Advisory Committee of the Getty Leadership Institute (2000–2003).

 In addition to writing and curating, building collections and consulting, he was also a lifelong student of film (his library numbered approximately 3,000 DVDs) and music, most especially western classical music, American jazz, and tradition-based and contemporary African music.
 His library included some 5,000 meticulously catalogued CDs.

 Ross's participation in and promotion of the Arts Council of the African Studies Association was also very notable.
 He joined the Board in 1984 and served as Secretary/Treasurer (1984–87), was Program Chair for the 7th Triennial in 1986, became president in 1987–1989, received the Arnold Rubin Book award in 2001 for Wrapped in Pride, served on the Rubin Book Award and Leadership Award Committees, and received the ACASA Leadership Award in 2011.
-His support of ACASA never waned and he attended every Triennial Symposium from Washington, D.C. in 1977 to Brooklyn in 2014.
+His support of ACASA never waned and he attended every Triennial Symposium from Washington, D.C., in 1977 to Brooklyn in 2014.

-In recent years, Fowler staff have been working with Ross on two exhibitions of Ghanaian art well represented in its collections: Art, Honor, and Ridicule: Fante Asafo Flags from Southern Ghana (an exhibition that opened at the Royal Ontario Museum in 2017 and was co-curated with Silvia Forni) and the paintings of Kwame Akoto (a.k.a.
+In recent years, Fowler staff worked with Ross on two exhibitions of Ghanaian art well represented in its collections: Art, Honor, and Ridicule: Fante Asafo Flags from Southern Ghana (an exhibition that opened at the Royal Ontario Museum in 2017 and was co-curated with Silvia Forni) and the paintings of Kwame Akoto (a.k.a.
 Almighty God).